FusionAuth/fusionauth-site/site/_posts/2021-12-10-log4j-fusionauth.md

 ## What about Elasticsearch

 ElasticSearch is used by many FusionAuth installations.
 However, in general the ElasticSearch service is not publicly accessible, if [following the recommended security guidance](/docs/v1/tech/installation-guide/securing/).
-This would mean that any attacker trying to reach ElasticSearch to exploit the log4j issue would require a valid FusionAuth API key.

 {% include _callout-important.liquid content="You should never allow internet connections to ElasticSearch." %}